There are no products in your shopping cart.

 Human papillomavirus (HPV) is the name of a common virus.
 It infects the skin and any moist membrane (mucosa).
 This includes the:

 Because HPV lives on our skin, it is easy to get and difficult to completely protect against.
 HPV is passed on through sexual contact.
 This makes some people feel worried or embarrassed.
-8 in 10 of us get HPV at some point in their life.
+8 in 10 of us get HPV at some point in our lives.
 In most cases, our immune system gets rid of HPV within 2 years without it causing any problems.

 Read more about how people get HPV >